samhohcm/RobotArm-Motors-Worksheet/index.md

     </div>
     <div id="collapseFour" class="collapse" data-parent="#accordion">
       <div class="card-body">
         Take the microbit and install it into the Robotics Board.
 You will need to push down on it fimly to install it into the connector.
 Make sure it is the right way around.
+The 'GND' marked on the microbit should be on the same side as the 'GND' on the robotics board.

         <img src="images/assembly1/img21_compressed.jpg" class="img-fluid" alt="assemblyImage">
         <br>